pjsip/pjproject_docs/docs/source/get-started/guidelines-platform.rst

 Windows Desktop
 ----------------
-Windows is supported from Windows 2000 up to the recent Windows 10 and beyond.
+Windows is supported from Windows 2000 up to Windows 10 and beyond.
 All features are expected to work.
 64bit is supported.
 Development is based on Visual Studio.
 Considerations for this platform include: